AlbertaSat/ex2_ground_station_website/INSTALL.md

 # Installation
 These instructions are for installing and running the application in development mode on a development machine.
 There are two installation methods below, one uses [docker](https://www.docker.com/) and the other is manual.
-The docker installation is the recommended method as it is faster and easier to get up and running.
+The docker installation is the recommended method.

 ## Docker installation - website and satellite simulator (recommended)
+The docker installation methods below are compatible with any operating system that is supported by [docker](https://www.docker.com/).
+If you are just looking to use the web app and don't plan on making any changes to the source code, then choose the `User Installation` method below.
+Otherwise, choose the `Developer Installation` method below.

+Prior to starting, please [install docker](https://www.docker.com/get-started) for your operating system if you have not already.

 ### User Installation
-This installation method will work on any operating system that is supported by [docker](https://www.docker.com/).

-Prior to starting this installation method, please first [install docker](https://www.docker.com/get-started) for your operating system.
 This installation method will install a docker image that will be run as a container and used to host the ground station web app.
-While the container is running you will be able connect to the web app from your host at [http://localhost:8000](http://localhost:8000) and use it as normal.

-Open a terminal instance on your operating system and enter the following commands:
+All you need to do is open a terminal instance on your operating system and enter the following commands:

 ```bash
 docker pull albertasat/ground-station-website:user-latest
 docker run --rm -it -p 8000:8000 albertasat/ground-station-website:user-latest
 ```

-Next, open Google Chrome and navigate to [http://localhost:8000](http://localhost:8000).
+Now, open Google Chrome and navigate to [http://localhost:8000](http://localhost:8000).

 ### Developer Installation
-If you have cloned the repository and are actively developing the web app, this insallation method is best for you.
-By using this method it will allow you to immediately see any modifications you have made to the source code on your host machine in the docker container.
+This installation method it will allow you to immediately see any modifications you have made to the source code on your host machine in the docker container.
 As a result, you will not have to rebuild the docker image every time you make a change to the source code on your host machine.

 Start by cloning this repository and pulling the albertasat/ground-station-website:dev-latest docker image using the commands below.